 Name Description Name Provides the name of a message.
 You enter the name when you add a message.
 To upload a message to the system, click Add .

-Name Description Provides a description of the message.
-Description You enter the description when you add a message.
+Description Provides a description of the message.
+You enter the description when you add a message.
 You can use the description field to describe the purpose or the actual message.
-Lets you upload audio messages to the system.
-Supported formats are standard Windows audio file formats: Add • .WaV • .wma • .flac Edit Lets you modify the name and description, or you can replace the actual file.
-Remove Delete the audio message from the list.
+Add Lets you upload audio messages to the system.
+Supported formats are standard Windows audio file formats: • .wav • .wma • .flac Edit Lets you modify the name and description, or you can replace the actual file.

+Name Description Remove Delete the audio message from the list.
 Play Click this button to listen to the audio message from the computer that runs the Management Client.

-To create a rule that triggers playback of audio messages, see Add a rule on page 303.
+To create a rule that triggers playback of audio messages, see Rules on page 309.

-To learn more about actions in general that you can use in rules, see Actions and stop actions (explained) on page 277.
+To learn more about actions in general that you can use in rules, see Actions and stop actions (explained) on page 287.